Aurangzeb: Religious policy

 His emphasis on sharia competed, or was directly in conflict, with his insistence that zawabit or secular decrees could supersede sharia.
 The chief qazi refusing to crown him in 1659, Aurangzeb had a political need to present himself as a "defender of the sharia" due to popular opposition to his actions against his father and brothers.
 Despite claims of sweeping edicts and policies, contradictory accounts exist.
 Historian Katherine Brown has argued that Aurangzeb never imposed a complete ban on music.
 He sought to codify Hanafi law by the work of several hundred jurists, called Fatawa 'Alamgiri.
 It is possible the War of Succession and continued incursions combined with Shah Jahan's spending made cultural expenditure impossible.

-He learnt that at Multan, Thatta, and particularly at Varanasi, Hindu Brahmins belonging to "established schools" were teaching "false books" and had attracted numerous Hindus and Muslims.
+He learnt that at Multan, Thatta, and particularly at Varanasi, Brahmins belonging to "established schools" were teaching "false books" and had attracted numerous Hindus and Muslims.
 He ordered the subahdars of these provinces to demolish the schools and the temples of non-Muslims.
-From this order Eaton notes the Mughal court was keen to stamp out "a certain kind of teaching" although it is unknown exactly what teachings or books the order references.
+From this order, Eaton notes the Mughal court was keen to stamp out "a certain kind of teaching" although it is unknown exactly what teachings or books the order references.

 Aurangzeb ordered subahdars to punish Muslims who dressed like non-Muslims.
 The executions of the antinomian Sufi mystic Sarmad Kashani and the ninth Sikh Guru Tegh Bahadur bear testimony to Aurangzeb's religious policy; the former was beheaded on multiple accounts of heresy, (Note: It has however been argued that the Mughal emperor had political motives for this particular execution.
 See the article on Sarmad Kashani for references.) the latter, according to Sikhs, because he objected to Aurangzeb's forced conversions.
 Aurangzeb had also banned the celebration of the Zoroastrian festival of Nauroz along with other un-Islamic ceremonies, and encouraged conversions to Islam; instances of persecution against particular Muslim factions were also reported.

 Yohanan Friedmann has reported that according to many modern historians and thinkers, the puritanical thought of Ahmad Sirhindi inspired the religious orthodoxy policy of Aurangzeb.